SonyaMoisset/Team-Treehouse_Training/README.md

 - Create Tooltips with CSS => VIEWED | 11/08/2017
 - Installing a Ruby on Rails Development Environment in OS X => VIEWED | 14/08/2017
 - Installing a Ruby on Rails Development Environment in Windows => VIEWED | 14/08/2017
+- Installing a Ruby on Rails Development Environment in Ubuntu => VIEWED | 14/08/2017

 # Courses
 - Website Basics => COMPLETED | 14/12/2016 | 101 points